 Online banking fraudsters use numerous tricks to steal your money.
 The most common scam is phishing.

 Here, the criminals send you links in e-mails that direct you to a fake bank website.
 Under the pretext of a fictitious problem, you are asked to disclose your account number and other data at this point.
 A phone call is also one of the popular scams where you are asked to access your account.
-The Federal Office for Information Security explains terms such as phishing and smishing.

 Unfortunately, the online banking fraudsters are so well positioned that the fake websites hardly differ from the original websites.
 The calls also appear to be made by authentic bank employees.
 It is particularly important that you never disclose your access data or TAN numbers by e-mail or telephone.
 A reputable bank will never ask for access to your bank account.